 “We want to celebrate our faith and we want to celebrate our culture.
 Our faith and culture can’t be separated.
 If we don’t understand culture we can’t understand our faith.
 Did you know Jesus was a Palestinian?
 To understand Jesus you have to understand his culture – to understand what he said, why he said it, and the images he used – because the Word became incarnate at a (specific) time, place, and culture. . .
 So those of us who are not of Islamic background need to learn he encountered us through a culture.”Reverend Nelson J. Perez, Bishop of Cleveland

 So what is wrong with the bishop’s statement?
-First off, Jesus was a Jew, not an Arab, and “Palestine” didn’t even exist at the time of Jesus.
+First off, Jesus was a descendent of Jacob not Esau (the father of the Palestinian people), and “Palestine” didn’t even exist at the time of Jesus.
 According to Jim Fletcher of the National Christian Leadership Conference for Israel, and Prophecy Matters. . .

 “ ‘Palestine’ was the name of a region in the Middle East for almost 1,900 years.
 When the Romans expelled large numbers of Jews from what was known as Judea (originally, Canaan) in the second century, they renamed the area ‘Palestina,’ a reference to the ancient Phoenicians.
 The aim was to erase any reference to the Jews.

 Since the modern state of Israel was established in 1948, the Arabs have worked to convince a (shockingly) naïve West that the Jewish presence in the Middle East, down through history, was either sparse or non-existent.
 This was a favorite lie of Yasser Arafat, who used to say out loud in front of President Clinton that there never was a Temple in Jerusalem.
 He would even allege that the Temple had stood in Hebron!
 5